University of Manchester - Logo

 View courses by thematic

-Urban Regeneration and Development MSc
+MSc Urban Regeneration and Development MSc

-Year of entry: 2024
+Year of entry: 2026

-Course length: 12 months Full-Time | 24 Months Part-time
+Course length: 12 Months Full-Time | 24 Months Part-Time

-At Manchester, we’re proud to be home to a variety of talented graduates, such as Robyn Skerratt, who was named Royal Town Planning Institute (RTPI) Young Planner of the Year for 2020.
 Robyn, who graduated from Planning in 2010, currently works for the Foreign, Commonwealth and Development Office and, among other achievements across numerous planning roles, oversaw the delivery of the UK’s first Voluntary National Review of progress towards the Sustainable Development Goals, presented to the United Nations in July 2019.

 Apply online >